Obarun/66/doc/66-scandir.md

 - **-s** *skel* : an absolute path.
 Directory containing *skeleton* files.
 This option is not meant to be used directly even with root.
 [66‑boot](66-boot.html) calls it during the boot process.
 Default is `%%skel%%`.

 - **-L** *log_user* : will run the `catch-all` logger as *log_user*.
 Default is `%%s6log_user%%`.
 The default can also be changed at compile-time by passing the `‑‑with‑s6‑log‑user=user` option to `./configure`.

-- **-e** *environment* : an absolute path.
-Merge the current environment variables of *scandir* with variables found in this directory.
-Any file in environment not beginning with a dot and not containing the `=` character will be read and parsed.

 - **-o** *owner* : handles the *scandir* for the given *owner*.
 Only the root user can use this option.
 Note that *owner* can be any valid user on the system.
 However, the given user must have sufficient permissions to create the necessary directories at its location.
 That is `%%livedir%%` by default or the resulting path provided by the **‑l** option.